 - Where: Alaska to Argentina

-I think you are going to be in total awe with this amazing family and what they have done so far.
-The Dennings don’t just want to live abroad, they want to explore the world.
-Since 2007, they have been determined to create a location independent lifestyle so that they can live the way they want to.
-Who doesn’t right but they have gone to great lengths to make this happen and in a very interesting way i might add.
+I think you’ll be in total awe of this amazing family and what they have done so far.
+The Dennings don’t just want to live abroad.
+They want to explore the world.
+Since 2007, they have been determined to create a location-independent lifestyle to live the way they want to.
+Who doesn’t?
+But they have gone to great lengths to make this happen and in an exciting way.

 They’ve simplified their lives to the bare essentials.
-No mortgage, no utilities, nothing except their truck and what they can put in the truck.
-To fund their lifestyle originally, they were living off of an income but they lost that in 2008.
+No mortgage, no utilities, nothing except their truck and what they can put in it.
+To fund their lifestyle initially, they were living off of an income, but they lost that in 2008.
 Now they live off of their savings and have all they need to continue to live simply – which they are more than pleased with.
-However their long term strategy is to grown their online business which is already generating some money.
-They even have a few products teaching other people how to design their own lifestyle like they have.
+However, their long-term strategy is to grow their online business which is already generating some money.
+They even have a few products teaching other people how to design their lifestyle as they have.

-The Dennings are a special case and it looks like there is no end in site for their adventure.
+The Denning family are a special case, and it looks like there is no end in sight for their adventure.
 Their latest adventure is taking them across North and South American.
-They ‘live’ in their truck when they are traveling in between places but whenever they get a chance, they stop and rent a place so they can stay longer.
-The last time i spoke to them they were renting a house in Panajachel, Guatemala and were there for almost two months.
-Before that they spent 7 weeks in Bacalar, Mexico.
-Go read about them at Discover Share Inspire and you’ll never say “i can’t again”.
+They ‘live’ in their truck when they are travelling in-between places, but whenever they get a chance, they stop and rent a place so they can stay longer.
+The last time I spoke to them, they rented a house in Panajachel, Guatemala, and were there for almost two months.
+Before that, they spent seven weeks in Bacalar, Mexico.

 - Number of kids: 2 (Under 8 years old)